gasproni/queryiteasy/README.md

 # Queryiteasy: a Java 8 wrapper to make JDBC easier to use #

-Queryiteasy main purposes are the following:

-* Reduce the amount of boilerplate code for JDBC queries
+Queryiteasy aims at making JDBC easier to use, less verbose, and easier to maintain by reducing the amount of boilerplate code for JDBC queries.
-* Make transaction boundaries explicit in code
-* Increase the readability and maintainability of JDBC queries
-* Allow for extensions to handle vendor specific SQL types easily

-Queryiteasy achieves its goals using some of the new Java 8 lambda and stream functionality.
+Queryiteasy achieves its goals using some of the new Java 8 lambda and streams functionality.

 |Name  |SQL Type|
 |:-----|:-------|